Bond energy

 whereas bond formation is exothermic, it releases heat energy.

-The bonds between atoms in molecules are a source of stored chemical potential energy.
-To break a chemical bond you have to supply energy; that is bond breaking is an endothermic process.
-However when chemical bonds are formed energy is released, usually as heat.
+The bonds between atoms in molecules act as a store of chemical energy.
+To break a covalent bond you have to supply energy; that is bond breaking is an endothermic process.
+However when covalent bonds are formed energy is released, usually as heat.

 Bond energies